Source code for pygmt.src.meca

 *n_azimuth*, *n_plunge*, *p_value*, *p_azimuth*, *p_plunge*, *exponent*

-A dictionary may contain values for a single focal mechanism or
+A dict may contain values for a single focal mechanism or lists of

-columns.
-If ``spec`` is a dictionary or a pd.DataFrame,
+parameter is required to interpret the columns.
+If ``spec`` is a dict or

-``convention`` is not needed and is ignored if specified.
+a :class:`pandas.DataFrame`, ``convention`` is not needed and ignored if

 scale : float or str